 Heroin is one of the most potent and dangerous illicit drugs.
 It can create a physical dependency or addiction with just a single use.
 Constant heroin use builds up an individual’s tolerance of the drug.
 However, it doesn’t lessen their need for it because the individual’s brain chemistry has so changed that it requires the drug for the body to function normally.
 It makes it easy for individuals struggling with heroin addiction to overdose.
 Fortunately, at Tides Edge Detox, we offer heroin rehab in Florida to help individuals struggling with an addiction to this drug.
-Our heroin detox center is a place where individuals can work through the initial stages of withdrawal or find the care they need when confronting an overdose.
+Our heroin detox program allows individuals to work through the initial stages of withdrawal.
+Or they find the care they need when confronting an overdose.

 What is Heroin?